Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/cutiemodem.md

 ## Detailed Description

 The list of modems returned by [CutieModemSettings](modemsettings) contains objects inheriting an abstract type CutieModem.
-For modems managed by Ofono, the type CutieOfonoModem will be used to provide access to the modem.
-Currently, only Ofono is supported.

 ## Property Documentation